amansharma007/data-driven-testing/README.md

 * **Highly Maintainable Test Cases**: Maintainability of your test cases is enhanced at a great level, because of the following two factors,
     * **Minimization of Test Cases**: You will have a very limited number of relevant test cases left, because now you don't have to create an individual test case for each type of test data input.
     * **Easy to make Changes**: Making changes in data becomes very easy because you just need to make changes in a data document (Excel Sheet, .numbers, .csv files), and you are not concerned with the test logic at all.

+If you want to learn more about Data Driven Testing, then follow this [link]().